 Intro seminars: These seminars can be done in almost any space with enough room for some hands-on role playing sessions with all of the participants up and moving at the same time.
 This portion can be done outdoors or indoors.
 A demonstration of leash skills with one well-socialized dog is optional and not 100% necessary.
 These seminars are usually up to 100 people but can be more or less based on your venue and the number of people nearby who can help the speaker coach the hands-on part.

 CBATIs (Certified BAT Instructors) may be asked to assist or observe the session and must be allowed to attend at no charge.
 That said, if meals or other items that will cost you money are included in the price for attendees, this need not be free for the CBATIs.

 Expect to need 1-3 other helpers to assist with check-in, sales table, setting out snacks, etc. Up to 3 helpers may attend for free.

-Advanced Seminar: This 2-day seminar requires an indoor classroom space and a large outdoor space to work with dogs.
+Advanced Seminar: This seminar requires a very large, interesting space to work with dogs.
 All attending dogs should be fine around people and dogs.
 This work is usually done outside, although if you have a really large indoor space, that might work too.

-You will need 2-3 additional helpers each day to help you during the seminar, including a Dog Steward who oversees the wellbeing and movement of the dogs and others to assist with check-in, sales table, setting out snacks, etc. Up to 3 helpers may attend for free (without dogs).
+You will need 1-2 additional helpers to assist you during the seminar, including a Dog Steward who oversees the wellbeing and movement of the dogs.
+Up to 2 helpers may attend for free (without dogs).

 Feedback from UK seminar host Muriel Brasseur, Ph.D., Oxfordshire Animal Behaviour Centre: